beitmenotyou-com/OmniSocial-ProtocolKit/docs/api/SWAGGER-UI-ACTIONS.md

 # 🌐 Swagger UI Setup: API Explorer Implementation

-This guide provides action items and implementation steps for adding Swagger UI to the OmniSocial Hub to create an interactive API explorer.
+This guide provides action items and implementation steps for adding Swagger UI to the OmniSocial ProtocolKit to create an interactive API explorer.

 ---